 Conspiracy theorists even claimed General Franco had interfered to get Di Stefano to Madrid but remain unsubstantiated to the day.

-No. 9 in our list of La liga all time top scorers is Raul.
-It is safe to say that Real Madrid’s signings of Atletico Madrid youth prospect Raulwas one of the biggest coups in modern day La Liga.
+It is safe to say that Real Madrid’s signings of Atletico Madrid youth prospect Raul was one of the biggest coups in modern-day La Liga.
 Born and raised in Madrid, the closing of the cash-strapped Atletico academy saw him switch the red-and-white for a Blancos shirt and he would then start a journey that would seal his legendary status in Spain.

 In 16 seasons at Real Madrid, Raul won six La Liga titles and three Champions League trophies.
 Along the way, he also set the record for most appearances in a Madrid shirt with 741 games (550 in La Liga – another club record).

 Wearing his iconic no.7 jersey, Raul could lead the line or play as a support striker.
-Nicknamed El Ferrari for his elegance and grace on the pitch, Raul also never received a red card in his career, wearing the captain’s armband with pride for seven seasons until his departure.
+Nicknamed El Ferrari for his elegance and grace on the pitch, Raul also never received a red card in his career, wearing the captain’s armband with pride for seven seasons until his departure to Schalke in 2010.